iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorSharing/collection/addToCollection.md

 `AddressOrENS | undefined`

-Address of the whitelist smart contract that contains applications able to consume the protected data.
+Address of the whitelist smart contract that contains applications allowed to consume the protected data.

 ```js